USEPA/e-manifest/docs/src/Services/Manifest/save.md

 2. [User Authorization](../authentication.md#user-authorization).
 3. If the User is authenticated and authorized, the system processes the request
-4. The system validates the provided Manifest JSON and Attachment Document according to the rules described in “[Manifest entities and fields validation for Save service]()”.
+4. The system validates the provided Manifest JSON and Attachment Document according to the rules described in "[Manifest entities and fields validation for Save service]()".
 If no errors or warnings were generated during the validation process, the service perform the following steps:

    - Generate a Manifest Tracking Number (MTN) for the provided manifest data